floemia/miko-bot/README.md

 }
 ```

-bot runs on nodejs v17.9.0
+bot runs on nodejs v17.9.0 and rust (for osu!api v2 interaction)

 before running, use
 ```